satvik-atmakuri/CRISP-DM-SEMMA-AND-KDD/README.md

 - **Medium Article**: [Building a Fraud Detection Model Using Random Forest and KDD Methodology](https://medium.com/@satvik.atmakuri9/building-a-fraud-detection-model-using-random-forest-and-kdd-methodology-b493d4c66205)
 - **Research Paper**: [Fraud Detection Using KDD Methodology and Random Forests](KDD/KDD_Research_Paper.pdf)

----

-Feel free to explore these resources for detailed insights into each methodology and their practical applications in data mining and machine learning projects.